bentayloruk/Enticify.Cs2009.Components/README.md

 ### Usage - how to switch at runtime

 1. Add a reference to **Enticify.Cs2009.Components**.
-2. Set up your Basket message.
+2. Set up your Basket query.
 E.g.:
     `var basketQuery = new CommerceQuery<Basket>();`
 3. Configure the **Model** to use **Secondary** pipelines:
     `ConfigurableOrderPipelinesProcessor.UserSecondaryPipelinesWhereApplicable(basketQuery.Model, "_topbanana");`